Southern Plains Region

 In a powerful convergence of culture and leadership, UNITY’s Executive Committee traveled to Las Vegas, Nevada, to participate in the…

-“Leading Through Knowledge: Natalie Battiest’s Path to Empowering Native Communities” For Natalie Battiest, a proud member of the Choctaw Nation…
+“Leading Through Knowledge: Natalie Battiest’s Path to Empowering Native Communities” The power of research as a tool for transformation is…

 Georgia Adeline Harjo, a proud member of the Muscogee (Creek) Nation, Choctaw, Seminole, and Cheyenne tribes, has been a dynamic…